Back to Blog

 But if you don't?
 It just multiplies your confusion.

-You’re not just buying a subscription you’re committing to a full implementation: setup, team training, integrations, workflow changes, data cleanup.
-It’s work.
-And without a strong foundation, it becomes a time suck that never pays off.
+You're not just buying a subscription - you're committing to a full implementation: setup, team training, integrations, workflow changes, data cleanup.
+It's real work.
+And without a strong foundation, it becomes a time sink that never pays off.

 2. You Have to Build the Machine First

-Most folks haven’t sat down to think this through.
-So when they drop a new FSM tool in the mix, they’re just throwing buttons at a broken system.
+Most owners haven't sat down to think this through.
+So when they drop a new FSM tool into the mix, they're just throwing buttons at a broken system.

 Fix the process first.
 Then pick the tool that supports it.